Frankenstein

 Gothic maximalist Guillermo del Toro has cited Mary Shelley's tale of God-like aspirations and lost humanity as one of his earliest sci-fi influences, and here he reworks it into yet another entry in his filmography of melancholy kids.

 The stunning but at times vacuous film takes us on a tour of Edinburgh, making the most of the city's surgical tradition and bodysnatching tales, before the action heads to Geneva.
-The novel's plot is tweaked to frame genius scientist Victor Frankenstein's (Oscar Isaac) obsession with life and death as a trauma response rather than sheer ambition, making his arc more palatable but less compelling.
-Isaac is boisterous and neurotic as the protagonist, playing him like a livelier, though no less narcissistic, counterpart to his previous role as AI creator Nathan in 2015’s Ex Machina.
+Shelley's plot is tweaked to frame genius scientist Victor Frankenstein's (Isaac) obsession with life and death as a trauma response rather than sheer ambition, making his arc more palatable but less compelling, with Isaac playing him like a livelier, though no less narcissistic, counterpart to his previous role as AI creator Nathan in 2015’s Ex Machina.

-Unlike other Frankenstein adaptations, del Toro takes great care to humanise his creature (Jacob Elordi), presenting his side of the story in the second half of the movie.
-Elordi, however, is unconvincing in the part, with his scenes playing out in equal parts Hulkesque outbursts and wordy negotiations of identity.
-Completing the central trio is Mia Goth, who's underutilised as Elizabeth, a noblewoman engaged to Victor’s brother William (Felix Kammerer).
-A sorrowful sister to Nosferatu’s Ellen Hutter, the character attempts to graduate from being an object of desire but remains trapped in a superficial romantic quadrilateral.
+Unlike other Frankenstein adaptations, del Toro takes great care to humanise his creature (Elordi).
+Elordi, however, is unconvincing in the part, with his scenes playing out like Hulk-esque outbursts crossed with wordy negotiations of identity.
+Completing the central trio is Mia Goth, who's underutilised as Elizabeth, a noblewoman engaged to Victor’s brother.
+A sorrowful sister to Nosferatu’s Ellen Hutter, Elizabeth attempts to graduate from being an object of desire but remains trapped in a superficial romantic quadrilateral.

 Frankenstein had its world premiere at Venice Film Festival